MyKell069/Full_Stack_Java_Extended_4_1/qc-study/qc-rest.md

 # QC Questions on REST
+ - What is REST?
  - What are the REST Constraints?
  - Marshalling and Unmarshalling
  - What is HTTP?
  - What are the HTTP verbs/methods?